-This way of starting the VM is preferred because you can see more detailed error messages, especially for early failures before the VM execution is started.
-If you have trouble with VBoxManage startvm, it can help greatly to start VBoxHeadless directly to diagnose the problem cause.
+This way of starting the VM helps troubleshooting problems reported by VBoxManage startvm ... because you can see sometimes more detailed error messages, especially for early failures before the VM execution is started.
+In normal situations VBoxManage startvm is preferred since it runs the VM directly as a background process which has to be done explicitly when directly starting VBoxHeadless.